 For 35 years, Rob Zaleski made a living putting the power of the written word into practice.
-He met scores of fascinating people and loved telling their stories — mostly as a columnist for The Capital Times in Madison, once a daily afternoon paper that in 2008 transitioned to a printed weekly edition with an online presence.
+He met scores of fascinating people and loved telling their stories — mostly as a columnist for The Capital Times in Madison, once a daily afternoon newspaper that in 2008 transitioned to a printed weekly edition with an online presence.

 Some who know Rob characterize him as rather cynical at times, but you will not hear a trace of skepticism in his voice when he tells you how his life was recently transformed for the better.
 All it took was the will to undergo not one, but two hip replacements performed by UW Health’s Dr. Brian Nickel and his team from the Department of Orthopedics and Rehabilitation Medicine.